 Watch a movie with a view

-Cleverly dubbed Films With a View: Sunscreenings, these summertime events take place on Tuesdays from June until August, weather permitting, on the beach outside Pllek in front of a large screen – and the water.
-Snuggle up next to someone special and watch movies selected by Pllek and fellow organisers Outdoor Cinema and Cine, but voted on by attendees.
-Keep an eye on the weather as well as the Films With a View Facebook page to attend.
+Cleverly dubbed Films With a View: Sunscreenings, these summertime events usually take place during the summer months (weather permitting), on the beach outside Pllek in front of a large screen – and the water.
+Snuggle up next to someone special and watch movies selected by Pllek and fellow organisers, but voted on by attendees.
+After taking a hiatus during the pandemic, we’re hopeful these unique screenings will return to the shores of NDSM soon, so keep an eye on the weather and the Films With a View Facebook page.

 Take in some impressive murals and street art